South Shore Charter Public School

 The South Shore Charter Public School (SSCPS) is a public charter school located in Norwell, Massachusetts, United States.
-SSCPS serves students from grades K12.
-The K12 system is divided as follows: Level I (K2), Level II (34), Level III (56), Level IV (78), and High School (912).
-The school's student population, as of the 2022–2023 academic school year is 1,009 students in grades Kindergarten-12.
+SSCPS serves students from kindergarten through 12th grade.
+The school's student population, as of the 2022–2023 academic school year is 1,009 students.

 To become a student of the school, one must apply and be selected in a lottery process.
 Spots that have the most attention are generally in the lower grades whereas high school (especially 11th and 12th grade) generally has the shortest waiting list for new students.

 History

 The school (founded in 1995) formerly operated under the name of "South Shore Charter School" and was divided into three different grade based locations along the shore of Nantasket Beach in Hull, Massachusetts prior to moving to its new location, Norwell, Massachusetts, in 2004, whereupon all three entities unified into one school.

 In 2010, the school was nominated by Scholastics as America's Greenest School and was rewarded with a hybrid school bus.
 In addition, the school also won $20,000 for a “green audit/makeover for the school,” a $3,000 scholarship to be divided among the grades, and $500 for classroom supplies.